Childbirth: Epidurals - Topic Overview

 Epidural anesthesia has become a popular and effective form of

 childbirth pain relief.
 Epidural anesthesia is the injection of a numbing medicine into the space around the spinal nerves in the lower back.
-It numbs the area below the point of injection and allows you to remain awake during the delivery.
+It numbs the area above and below the point of injection and allows you to remain awake during the delivery.
 It can be used for either a vaginal birth or a

-use of anesthesia (anesthesiologist) administers epidural anesthesia.
+cesarean delivery (C-section).
+An anesthesia specialist administers epidural anesthesia.